 Now, think about how such a system would work in the US.
 As we are 1,000 times larger than Athens during it ostracising days we could divide the country into a 1,000 exclusion zones, each one of which would take an annual vote whether or not to hold an ostracising poll.
 If the vote was affirmative, a second election would determine who the biggest pain in the posterior was and then kick him/her out of the country.
 I would suggest Canada as the site of the decennial exile; they love to take in strays.
 Property and other rights would be retained by the banished person.
 As for the death penalty for premature return, well that’s another story.

 Think of the chances for schadenfreude; they are endless.
-Suppose Beverly Hills and Watts we put in the same kick out zone.
+Suppose Beverly Hills and Watts were put in the same kick-out zone.
 The opportunities for gerrymandering are irresistible.
 A movie star or moghul could be deported to Canada every year.
 You think you’re on top of the world and the next moment you literally are.
 Canarsie and Brooklyn Heights might be together.
 We could get rid of a lot of politicians and media busybodies.
 I’d better not push this too far as I might be sent north.
 My current city of residence would be one ostracising zone.
 Ostracism could replace football as our national pastime.
 A decade in Canada is better than chronic traumatic encephalopathy, I think.

 On to ‘high Crimes and Misdemeanors’ which is the way it’s spelled in the Constitution.
 You’ll commonly hear politicians and media buzzards talk about whether some act by an federal officer they don’t like, typically the president, reaches the level of high crimes and misdemeanors as if they were different things.
 The term dates back to old English common law and is meant to be taken as a whole.
 It was in wide use when the constitution was written.
 It didn’t necessarily require a serious offense by an officeholder to be invoked; in fact, a crime wasn’t necessary.
 In general, it meant just about anything from malfeasance to doing a lousy job.
 Ben Franklin thought being obnoxious was enough to impeach and convict an officeholder.